 Research Centers and Institutes

-CUPPA's eight research centers and institutes provide a unique synergy in combining the discovery of new knowledge with the education of students and the application of research findings to pressing public problems.
+CUPPA's seven research centers and institutes provide a unique synergy in combining the discovery of new knowledge with the education of students and the application of research findings to pressing public problems.

 CUPPA faculty, students, and staff design and implement multi-disciplinary scholarship using knowledge, tools, resources and talents drawn from the domains of education, research, and service.
 The collaboration adds value to more routine activities within each domain.
 For example, classroom learning is enlivened by new research and practical case studies, research reports inform relevant policy discussions, and collaboration with partners gives access to excellence for those outside the university.